Oracleo/GRC-P3-Social-Engineering-Risk-Assessment/docs/04-Assumed-Business-Context.md

-# 4. Assumed Business Context – The "What If" Scenario
+# 4. Assumed Business Context

 In GRC, we must assume a business context to accurately weigh the severity of an incident.
 This document outlines the **fictional but realistic escalation** of the phishing email, should it have succeeded.